Quillwyrm/Spall-Lang/README.md

 ### Block Definitions (`: name w h`)

-Reusable procedural components.
+Reusable shape buffers.
-TEMP names are **local** to the block.
+TEMP buffers bound to names are **local** to the block.

 Example:
 ```